-Pneumatic tires are a popular wheel option in industrial caster applications.
-Pneumatic tires are wheels with a metal hub with a rubber tire mounted to it.
-Instead of being solid in nature, the tire is filled with air or foam to the desired pressure level to achieve the appropriate load and deflection characteristics.
+Pneumatic wheels consist of a metal hub with a rubber tire mounted to it.
+The tire is filled with air or foam to the desired pressure level to achieve the appropriate load and deflection characteristics.

 Polyurethane casters have one huge benefit over their pneumatic counterparts: load capacity.
 For example, if a caster must have a capacity of 5000 pounds, the polyurethane caster to support such a weight would be much smaller than a pneumatic caster with the same capacity.

-In short, pneumatic tires can provide some great benefits such as shock-absorption and the ability to go off-road.
+In short, pneumatic tires can provide some great benefits, such as shock absorption and the ability to go off-road.
 The drawbacks are that they are a little harder to get moving, and their extended leads also present an increased chance of flutter.
-However, considering these factors when choosing a pneumatic tire, greatly increases your chances of success.